elastic/terraform-provider-elasticstack/docs/resources/elasticsearch_security_api_key.md

   })
 }

+# restriction on a role descriptor for an API key is supported since Elastic 8.9
 resource "elasticstack_elasticsearch_security_api_key" "api_key_with_restriction" {
   # Set the name
   name = "My API key"
   # Set the role descriptors
   role_descriptors = jsonencode({
     role-a = {